 An extensive medical review of the effects on weight of various antidepressants found that trazodone patients actually lost weight on average (under 1 pound), which made the researchers conclude that trazodone “may have the most favorable weight profiles of all [antidepressants].”

-How Long Does Trazodone Stay In Your System?
+How Long Does it Stay in Your System?

 Is Trazodone Effective for Anxiety?